Youth: Join our Health Promotion Division Team!

 Denver Public Health is dedicated to the health and wellness of Denver's youth.
-Our programs work to ensure that Denver's youth grow to live long and healthy lives.
+In alignment with the state of Colorado's youth health efforts, we define the period of youth as ages 9 - 25.
+Our programs work to ensure that all of Denver's youth have the opportunity to a live a long and healthy life.

 Why focus on youth?